tttuuu888/.emacs.d/README.md

 ## Setup ##
     git clone https://github.com/tttuuu888/emacs.d.git ~/.emacs.d
 Packages are automatically installed when you start emacs.
-(Try restart a couple of times more, if it's not done at once.)

-Copy `.emacs.d/conf.d/0001_path.el.bak` file to `0001_path.el` and set your path on it.
-Below programs should be under your path to use all features of this emacs setting.
+Below programs should be located under your global path to use all features of this emacs setting.
     * git / global / gtags / cscope / cscope-indexer
     * python / lein